• Skip to primary navigation

 This short toe combined with less overall splaying of the foot is what makes the hind track appear much less hand-like than the front.

-You might also notice the hind track is a bit larger than the front, although this is easiest to see in ideal substrates like snow or mud.
+You might also notice the hind track appears a little bit larger than the front (although this is easiest to see in ideal substrates like snow or mud).

 So next let’s explore some of the most common misidentifications with raccoon tracks like cat, skunk & opossum tracks.